Communities

 Create opportunities for communities to connect to nature

-“Volunteering events are an excellent way for our employees to give back to the local environment and are thoroughly enjoyed by all who attend.
+“The volunteering events are an excellent way for our employees to give back to the local area and are thoroughly enjoyed by all who attend.
 Access to nature is something we know is important for people’s mental health, so it is great to be able to offer this opportunity for our employees to take time away from their regular jobs and get outside whilst doing their bit for the environment.”

 Tarmac seeks to be an integral part of local communities.
-We recognise we have an important role to play not only as a local employer but also a key member of the local community.
+We recognise we have an important role to play not only as a local employer but also a key member of the local areas in which we operate.

 Highlights